toolleeo/pymailgen/README.md

 auto_mailer body.txt contacts.csv --ssmtp header.txt
 ```

-If the SMTP client is properly configured, the emails can be sent by running
+If the SMTP client is properly configured, the emails will be sent out by running

 ```
 sh sendall.sh
 ```

+## Blacklist

+If the input CSV file contains a column named `Blacklist` (case-sensitive), every row with any non-empty content in that column will be skipped during the generation of the set of emails.